 On This Day February 21

-1990 – “Let the River Run,” by Carly Simon, wins Best Song and Best Song Written Specifically for a Motion Picture at the 32nd annual Grammy Awards.
-The track is from the movie “Working Girl,” starring Melanie Griffith and Sigourney Weaver.
+1990 – “Let the River Run,” by Carly Simon, wins Best Song Written Specifically for a Motion Picture at the 32nd annual Grammy Awards.
+The track, which had previously been honored with an Oscar and Golden Globe for Best Original Song, is from the movie “Working Girl,” starring Melanie Griffith, Sigourney Weaver and Harrison Ford.

 1885 – The newly completed Washington Monument is dedicated.
 The monument, built in the shape of an Egyptian obelisk, underwent two phases of construction: one private (1848-1854) and one public (1876-1884).
 When completed, it was the tallest structure in the world at 555 feet, 5-1/8 inches.